-Sections Item types Objectives Tasks Stimulus Section 10: Speaking Sustained monologue To assess ability to speak about matters of personal information and interest (1.5 minutes) Speak about personal information and interests in response to questions posed by the interlocutor A series of questions put by the interlocutor.
-These always begin with "Can you tell me your name please?" and are followed by further questions or instructions which invite a more extended response, such as "Tell me something about your room."
-Section 11: Speaking Not featured at this level Section 12: Speaking Describe picture To assess ability to speak about a picture (2 minutes) Describe a picture in response to questions posed by the interlocutor A picture depicting a scene which is designed to elicit descriptions of: - people - interiors (e.g., home, school, stores, restaurants) - public places (e.g., streets, parks) - everyday activities Section 13: Speaking Role play To assess ability to perform and respond to basic language functions appropriately Including the following language functions: - greeting and leave-taking - asking for things - asking for information - giving information - responding to requests - offering - responding to offers - thanking (1.5 minutes) Take part in a role play with the interlocutor using a role card with information and instructions The Interlocutor gives the test taker up to 15 seconds to read a role card with: - an explanation of the situation and the roles - 4-5 instructions involving at least two different functions - visual support where appropriate Including the following situations: - basic social encounters and gatherings - shopping - ordering food and drink - public transportation - about town
+Sections Item types Objectives Tasks Stimulus Section 10 Speaking Sustained monologue To assess ability to speak about matters of personal information and interest (1.5 minutes) Speak about personal information and interests in response to questions posed by the interlocutor A series of questions put by the interlocutor.
+These always begin with "Can you tell me your name please?" and are followed by questions which invite either a short or extended response Section 11 Speaking Not featured at Not featured at this level Section 12 Speaking Describe picture To assess ability to speak about a picture (2 minutes) Describe a picture in response to questions posed by the interlocutor A picture depicting a scene which is designed to elicit description of: - people - interiors (e.g., at home, school, workplace, stores, restaurants) - public places (e.g., streets, parks) - everyday activities and events Section 13 Speaking Role play To assess ability to perform and respond to basic language functions appropriately Including the following language functions: - greeting and leave-taking - asking for things - asking for information - responding to requests - offering - accepting - responding to offers - thanking, giving information - apologizing, asking for directions - giving simple directions - inviting - accepting/declining invitations - suggesting (for time or place of meetings) - responding to suggestions (1.5 minutes) Take part in a role play with the interlocutor using a role card with information and instructions.
+The interlocutor gives the test taker up to 15 seconds to read a role card with: - an explanation of the situation and the roles - 4-5 instructions involving at least two different functions - visual support where appropriate Including the following situations: - basic social encounters and gatherings - shopping - ordering food and drink - public transportation - about town, at home, at work - being a tourist

 Figure 7.
-Level A1 (Foundation) spoken test item type information
+Level 1 (Elementary) spoken test item type information